India Secondary Aluminium: The 10-Fold CBAM Advantage of the Scrap Route and Business Case

 |---|---|---|---|---|---|---|

-| Vedanta (Jharsuguda + BALCO) | ~2.4 MMT | ~5.0–5.5 MMT | +2.6–3.1 MMT | ~3-5% | Targeting ~4–5 GW of RTC renewable power via group entity Serentica Renewables; scaling to full requirement remains unverified | Very High — coal CPP dominant; expansion on coal locks in CBAM exposure through 2040+ |
+| Vedanta (Jharsuguda + BALCO) | ~2.4 MMT | ~5.0 to 5.5 MMT | plus 2.6 to 3.1 MMT | 3 to 5% | Targeting 4 to 5 GW of RTC renewable power via group entity Serentica Renewables; scaling to full requirement remains unverified | Very High: coal captive power dominant; expanding on coal locks in CBAM exposure through 2040 and beyond |

-| Hindalco (Renukoot, Hirakud, Mahan, Aditya) | ~1.3 MMT | ~2.5–3.0 MMT | +1.2–1.7 MMT | ~10–15% | Evaluating ~1 GW RTC RE/pumped hydro plans; Mahan and Renukoot sites have better grid RE access than inland Odisha | High but reducing — better positioned than Vedanta; RE commitments more credibly paced with expansion |
+| Hindalco (Portfolio) | ~1.3 MMT | ~2.5 to 3.0 MMT | plus 1.2 to 1.7 MMT | 10 to 15% | Evaluating 1 GW RTC RE and pumped hydro plans; Mahan and Renukoot sites possess better grid RE access than inland Odisha | High but reducing: better positioned than Vedanta, with RE commitments more credibly paced alongside expansion |

-| NALCO (Angul) | ~0.46 MMT | ~1.5 MMT | +1.0 MMT | ~8–10% | 1,080 MW coal CPP MOU signed Feb 2026 — explicit lock-in to coal-based electricity for 25–30 years | Extreme — new coal CPP post-CBAM definitive period commencement is the sector’s most exposed decision |
+| NALCO (Angul) | ~0.46 MMT | ~1.5 MMT | plus 1.0 MMT | 8 to 10% | 1,080 MW coal captive power plant MOU signed Feb 2026; represents an explicit lock-in to coal-based electricity for 25 to 30 years | Extreme: commissioning a new coal captive power plant post-CBAM definitive period is the sector's most exposed decision |

-| BALCO (Korba, Chhattisgarh) | ~0.57 MMT | Part of Vedanta group expansion | Included in Vedanta total | <5% | Coal belt location; no specific RE commitment for Korba expansion identified | Very High — coal dominant; inland location limits RE open access options |
+| BALCO (Korba) | ~0.57 MMT | Part of Vedanta expansion | Included in Vedanta total | less than 5% | Coal belt location; no specific RE commitment for Korba expansion identified | Very High: coal dominant, as the inland location heavily limits RE open access options |

 The CBAM arithmetic on the expansion: what each scenario costs